CAMMA-public/ConvLSTM-Surgical-Tool-Tracker/README.md

 No data preprocessing is required.

 # Download
-If you clone this repo, running the evaluation script will automatically download the model weights (in _ckpt_ directory) and a sample test video (in _data_ directory).
+If you clone this repo, running the evaluation script will automatically download the model weights (in _ckpt_ directory) and a sample _shortened_ test video (in _data_ directory) for model testing.
+If you redirect these downloads to a different location, change also their paths in the jupyter notebook's _Variables & Device setup_ section.
+Feel free to try on other laparoscopic videos.

 # Dependency
 The model depends on the following libraries:
-1. Tensorflow >= 1.4
+1. Tensorflow (1.3 > tf < 2.0)
 2. ffmpeg
 3. Opencv
 4. imageio
 5. imageio-ffmpeg
 5. matplotlib
-6. Python >= 2.7.
+6. Python >= 2.7

-# Data
-The model is trained on the largest public endoscopic video dataset to date: [Cholec80 dataset](http://camma.u-strasbg.fr/datasets).
-A sample _shortened_ video from the test set is provided in the _data_ folder for model testing (Download step above is a prerequisite).
-If you download to a different location, change the path in the notebook.
-Feel free to try on other laparoscopic videos.

-# Checkpoint
-The checkpoint files should be in the _ckpt_ folder.
-(Download step above is a prerequisite).
-If you download to a different location, change the path in the notebook.

-# Metrics
-1. **Tool presence detection**  : Mean average precision (mAP) calculated as area under the precision-recall curve.
-2. **Tool spatial localization**: Accuracy @ IoU >= 0.5
-3. **Tool motion tracking**     : Multiple object tracking accuracy (MOTA), & Multiple object tracking precision (MOTP)

 # Result
 The test results are contained in the published paper.
-Qualitative results can be found on the CAMMA ICube YouTube: [video 1](https://youtu.be/vnMwlS5tvHE)  and [video 2](https://youtu.be/SNhd1yzOe50)
+Qualitative results can be found on the CAMMA ICube YouTube channel: [video 1](https://youtu.be/vnMwlS5tvHE)  and [video 2](https://youtu.be/SNhd1yzOe50)

 <p align="justify" >